-State: Vermont FFY: 2021 1.
-Calenda ar year of the coverage study: N/A 2. a. b. c. d. $\begin{array}{lll} \mbox{Unweighted percent coverage found:} & \mbox{$\frac{N/A}{$}$}\% \\ \mbox{Weighted percent coverage found:} & \mbox{$\frac{N/A}{$}$}\% \\ \mbox{Number of outlets found through canvassing:} & \mbox{$\frac{N/A}{$}$} \\ \mbox{Number of outlets matched on the list frame:} & \mbox{$\frac{N/A}{$}$} \\ \end{array}$ 3. a.
-Describe how areas were defined. (e.g., census tracts, counties, etc.) Per CSAP approval, Vermont has a coverage study waiver b.
-Were any areas of the state excluded from sampling? ☐ Yes ☒ No If Yes, please explain.
-1 Please a nswer the following questions about the selection of canvassing areas. т.
+State: Vermont FFY: 2022

+1. Calendar year of the coverage study: N/A

+- 2. a.
+Unweighted percent coverage found: N/A% - b.
+Weighted percent coverage found: N/A% - c.
+Number of outlets found through canvassing: N/A - d.
+Number of outlets matched on the list frame: N/A b.
+Were any areas of the state excluded from sampling?

+3. a.
+Describe how areas were defined. (e.g., census tracts, counties, etc.)

+Per CSAP approval, Vermont has a coverage study waiver

+If Yes, please explain.

+4. Please answer the following questions about the selection of canvassing areas.

+a.
 Which category below best describes the sample design?
+(Check only one.)

+$\bigtriangleup$ Census (Go to Question 6.)

+Unstratified statewide sample:

+- Simple random sample (Respond to Part b.) - Systematic random sample (Respond to Part b.) - Single-stage cluster sample (Respond to Parts b and d.) - Multistage cluster sample (Respond to Parts b and d.)

+Stratified sample:

-(Check only one.) ••• Census (Go to Question 6.)
-Unstratified statewide sample: Simple random sample (Respond to Part b.)
-Systematic random sample (Respond to Part b.)
-Single-stage cluster sample (Respond to Parts b and d.)
-Multistage cluster sample (Respond to Parts b and d.)
-Stratified sample: ☐ Simple random sample (Respond to Parts b and c.) ☐ Systematic random sample (Respond to Parts b and c.)
-Single-stage cluster sample (Respond to Parts b, c, and d.) ☐ Multistage cluster sample (Respond to Parts b, c, and d.)
+- Simple random sample (Respond to Parts b and c.) - Systematic random sample (Respond to Parts b and c.) - Single-stage cluster sample (Respond to Parts b, c, and d.) - Multistage cluster sample (Respond to Parts b, c, and d.) - Other (Please describe and respond to Part b.)